gitpancake/game-node/plugins/twitterPlugin/README.md

 - The TwitterPlugin provides a set of default GameFunctions to get started fast.
 - These defaults are optional — you can fully customize or replace them.
-- Use `GameTwitterClient` or `TwitterClient` directly if you need fine-grained control.
+- Use `GameTwitterClient` directly if you need fine-grained control.
 - Reference the source to write your own GameFunctions tailored to your agent’s purpose.

 ## License